Key-value Parser

 .message = parse_key_value(.message)

-It is likely that the key_value
+It is likely that the key_value transform will replace the logfmt_parser transform

 in the future since it offers a more flexible superset of that transform.